karthikp-karthik/codealpha_tasks/README.md

 # CodeAlpha IoT Internship Tasks

 This repository contains my completed tasks for the CodeAlpha IoT Internship in the domain of Internet of Things (IoT).
+This internship helped me gain practical knowledge in IoT concepts, simulation, and real-world applications.
 ---

 ## 📄 Task 1: IoT in Smart Agriculture